Finding a solution to fix the VMware Could Not Connect ‘Ethernet 0’ to Virtual Network ‘/dev/vmnet8’ error, then read the following steps.

 Once you click on the Virtual Network Editor, it will prompt you to authenticate yourself as a sudo user.

-When I open the Virtual Network Editor, I cannot find the virtual network device, and you can say that was the reason for the above error.
+When I open the Virtual Network Editor, I cannot find the virtual network device, and because of that, you can say I was facing the network error.

 And select the NAT network type to be connected to a local system.